What You Will Learn

 - 10 Getting Started with Email Marketing

 Email marketing doesn’t have to be intimidating.
 You just have to know how to do it right.

-This guide covers everything from planning an email marketing strategy to growing your email list to optimizing your emails for success.
+This tutorial covers everything from planning an email marketing strategy to growing your email list to optimizing your emails for success.

-Create real connections with your community through email and grow your business in the process with The Ultimate Guide to Email Marketing.
+Create real connections with your community through email and grow your business with Email Marketing.

 When you sign up to receive email newsletters from your favorite blog or email updates from your favorite store, you’re giving that person or business permission to send you emails.
 And it’s the email sender’s responsibility to give you what you signed up for; whether it’s an email newsletter or a limited-time sale.

 As you receive those emails, you might notice that you grow more attached to the brand, engage with their content and maybe buy a product or two.

 When all of that happens – relationship building, customer nurturing and business growing – that’s email marketing.